 Pigment is the ultimate adult coloring app for grown-ups and kids alike.
 It actually feels like you’re using a coloring book and colored pencils.
 It supports the Apple Pencil — which makes it extra fun to color inside the lines — and offers more than 200 professional illustrations, along with eight different kinds of pencils, markers, and brushes.
 Your color choices are unlimited, and when you finish your masterpieces, you can instantly share them with family and friends or print them out to stick on the fridge.
 Paid add-ons are available for those seeking more options and designs.
 The new version debuts the Blur brush, new Vapor and Jewel Haze color palettes, and a dynamic new fill tool animation.
 You can now move the brush controls to the left- or right-hand side of the screen or hide it completely.
 The company also has a Jim Henson Company partnership and color books and pages from the Dark Crystal, Labyrinth, and Farscape.
 You can now disable finger drawing when using Apple Pencil and turn on or off two-finger undo.

 Concepts is built with a specific purpose in mind — design.
 Home design, industrial design — you name it and Concepts can help you envision it.
 The app includes many of the tools you would expect from a design app, including support for numerous layers and the ability to export in both SVG or CAD formats.
 Recent updates enhance the behavior of the Shape Guides for more precise sketches and designs.
 You can now rotate the shape guides precisely via the angle metric in the status bar.
 When you have a shape guide active, tap and hold on the angle value at the right end of the status bar, then enter your desired angle or choose from the presets offered.
 No need to toggle snap on and off anymore to get your lines and rectangles aligned!
 You can now disable rotation and scaling when adjusting the guides with the drag handles.
 This allows you to control the shapes much more precisely.
 The shape guides are included in your subscription or are available for purchase in the store with Essentials.
 The app now shows a notification when a selection is duplicated.
 This allows a more precise workflow.
+If you use a keyboard with your device, there’s a new set of keyboard shortcuts.
+Hold down your command key while on canvas to see the current list of what’s possible, both with and without an active selection.
 The app is free but offers in-app purchases.

 This app is great for modelers and designers who make 3D objects or plans.
 With uMake, designers can draw in two dimensions on an axis to render 3D images on the iPad Pro.
 You can make sketches revolve or extrude for a recursive effect.
 Once you’ve sketched out the design in 2D, you can alter the 3D rendering to meet your exact specifications.
 When finished, uMake offers the ability to export your creations in PNG, IGES, and OBJ file formats.
 New versions let you use the fillet/chamfer tool on 3D objects with planer (flat) surfaces.
 Support for 3D surfaces will be available in the future.
+An updated What’s New screen makes it easier to keep track of changes in the app and discover new features.
 The app is free, but to get the full feature set, you’ll need to pay $16 per month or $96 per year.

 Pixelmator is a solid photo editor that can also handle painting. sketching, and graphic design.
 From cropping to retouching, sketching to blending, Pixelmator does it all.
 The app includes a host of tools and pays close attention to how you use your Apple Pencil.
 In fact, dozens of the brushes included in the app feature full support for Apple’s stylus.
 Recent versions sport an optimized interface and support for the double-tap Apple Pencil gesture.